 9. Be Inspirational

-Sales managers need to inspire their staff.
-This inspiration doesn’t need to be centered on the Sales Manager.
+The most effective Sales managers understand the need to inspire their staff.
+This inspiration doesn’t need to be centred on the sales manager.

 Often the best way to inspire a sales team is demonstrating how their work is solving problems experienced by customers and satisfying their requirements.